butfirstchai.com

 How do I know when avocado brownies are done baking?

-Avocado brownies are ready when a toothpick inserted into the center comes out with a few moist crumbs clinging to it.
-Be cautious not to overbake to keep them fudgy.
+Avocado brownies are ready when a toothpick inserted into the centre comes out with a few moist crumbs clinging to it.
+Be cautious not to overbake them to keep them fudgy.

-Looking for other recipes using avocado OR chocolate?
+Looking for other sweet snack recipes like this?
 Try these:

 • banana chocolate chip cookies on a wire rack.